-Indigenous Woman grows agency with CESO mentorshipJanuary 22, 2019
+Indigenous Woman grows business with CESO mentorshipJanuary 22, 2019

-Thanks to the mentorship of a CESO business expert, an Indigenous entrepreneur has been able to strengthen her business skills as she explores new ways of establishing her strategic communications agency.
+Thanks to the mentorship of a CESO business expert, an Indigenous entrepreneur has been able to strengthen her business skills as she explores new ways of building her strategic communications agency.

 “As a young Indigenous woman who wants to help my community and be a source of strength for those around me through my entrepreneurship, CESO’s support was something I honestly didn’t know I needed – and I’m pretty sure learning this lesson was something that will aid me in my journey for many many years to come,” says Jacquelyn Cardinal, founder and managing director of Naheyawin – a strategic communications agency.